Miss A M E Martin (Coordinator)

 Senior School pupils have the option to further their knowledge and understanding of ICT through the study at GCSE Digital Technology or Computer Science and A Level Computer Science.

-As well as these facilities A Level pupils have the option to use their own laptop equipment during their study periods which can be connect to the C2K Network using the wireless routers provided by C2K.
+As well as these facilities A Level pupils have the option to use their own laptop equipment during class and their study periods which can be connect to the C2K Network using the wireless routers provided by C2K.